About The National History Bee and Bowl’s Asian Division

-Thank you for your interest in The National History Bee and Bowl’s Asian Division!
+Thank you for your interest in The International History Bee and Bowl’s Asian Division!
 We’re excited to introduce history quiz tournaments to Asia and hope this page and the rest of the site can help you learn more about how our tournaments work and how you can take part.
-The National History Bee and Bowl were founded in 2010, and have already seen over 1000 teams and approximately 5000 students from across the Asia, Europe, and North America take part.
+The International History Bee and Bowl were founded in the USA 2010, and we launched our Asian Division in the fall of 2011.
+We have already seen over 1000 schools and approximately 50,000 students from across the Asia, Europe, and North America take part.
 Here are some FAQs that you might be interested in:

 Q: What’s the difference between the Bee and the Bowl?